-The surreal moonlike landscape of this region in Turkey is rivalled only by Africa as the best place in the world to float in a balloon.
-Sometimes up to 100 balloons take off each day.
+The surreal moonlike landscape of this region in Turkey is rivaled only by Africa as the best place in the world to float in a balloon.
+More than half a million people a year safely enjoy a balloon ride in Cappadocia; up to 100 balloons take off each day.

 The sun is just starting to burst over the horizon when we arrive at our take-off spot.

 Our pilot and ground staff start to inflate the balloon (which is lying on the ground), using a giant fan and blowtorch.
 This is done so pressurized hot air can be safely fired into the balloon’s large open mouth.